 - Without regular analyses of operational and security risks to the scheme using widely accepted and up-to-date methodologies, it may not be possible to define appropriate and comprehensive security policies for the scheme.
 A lack of proper risk management could result in the existence of a set of security standards that do not minimise or eliminate security risks at an acceptable cost.
-If risk management does not demonstrate clear support for, and a commitment to, the implementation of the security policy, risks may not be addressed adequately. - If staff are inadequately qualified or the number of staff is insufficient to cope with the security challenges involved, this may hamper the smooth functioning of the credit transfer.
-Insufficient knowledge on the part of management regarding risk management processes and IT security may lead to inappropriate decisions being made. - Security incidents, including fraud cases, may occur even when all precautions appear to have been taken.
+If risk management does not demonstrate clear support for and commitment to the implementation of the security policy, risks may not be addressed adequately. - If staff are inadequately qualified or the number of staff is insufficient to cope with the security challenges involved, this may hamper the smooth functioning of the direct debit scheme.
+Insufficient knowledge on the part of management regarding risk management processes and IT security may lead to inappropriate decisions being made. - Security incidents, including fraud cases, can happen even when all precautions appear to have been taken.
 Therefore, it is necessary to monitor fraud cases and security incidents.
 It may be impossible to detect the origin of incidents or to identify the type of vulnerability present.
 This could be attributable to inadequate or missing contingency plans for limiting the damage.
 Moreover, if the assets are not clearly and comprehensively understood and defined, it will be difficult to identify the impact of a security breach.
-Security incidents may also occur as a result of the failure to transmit alerts to the relevant recipients, as a consequence of which they will be unable to react properly to vulnerability and fraud.
+Security incidents also arise as a result of the failure to transmit alerts to the relevant recipients, as a consequence of which they will be unable to react properly to vulnerability and fraud. - If unauthorised persons are able to execute actions, risks regarding confidentiality, data privacy, and availability and integrity of data or secrets can arise.
+Moreover, an adequate degree of security is needed to ensure the privacy, integrity and authenticity of data during initialisation, storage of data for future recurrent transactions, transaction and termination.
+Protecting sensitive data is particularly important in the direct debit scheme since usurped information (notably STP identifiers - IBAN and BIC) can also be used to create fake mandates or transactions, and failures may go undiscovered or be reported too late.